 In New England alone, the Corps has built civil works water resource projects to includes 35 flood risk management dams, 112 local protection projects, and five hurricane barriers.
 A total of 31 of 35 reservoir projects, and three of five hurricane barriers are operated and maintained by the Corps, while the remaining projects are operated and maintained by local interests.

-Find recreation areas run by the Corps of Engineers in New England.
-Click on a state on the left to go directly to one of the 31 areas with recreational opportunities, or explore the interactive map below by clicking on the for details about each area.
+Recreation areas run by the Corps of Engineers in New England can be found by clicking on a state on the left to go directly to one of the 31 flood risk management projects with recreational opportunities, or explore the interactive map below by clicking on the for details about each area.

 View Recreation Areas in a larger map